 Volcano Rescue Team

 The Volcano Rescue Team (VRT) was formed in 1986 under the auspices of North Country EMS.
-This organization provides a resource to handle mountain-related incidents with the opening of Mt.
-St. Helenís to climbing.
-The team still operates under the NCEMS umbrella, but is totally volunteer and is self-supporting.
-The VRT has acquired some team equipment through fundraisers, and grants but members provide all of their own personal equipment, which can easily exceed $1,000.
+This organization serves as a resource to handle mountain-related incidents with the opening of Mt.
+St. Helens to climbing.

-The function of the team has broadened somewhat since its inception, and now provides hasty search teams and other rescue functions around the mountain and the NCEMS service district.
-This is in addition to its function as a technical mountain rescue organization.
-The VRT is an accredited member of and follows the training guidelines of the Mountain Rescue Association (MRA).
+The function of the VRT has broadened somewhat since its inception.
+It now provides hasty search teams and other rescue activities around the mountain and the NCEMS service district.
+This is in addition to its role as a technical mountain rescue organization.
+The VRT is an accredited member and follows the training guidelines of the Mountain Rescue Association (MRA).

-The members are highly trained in all aspects of rescue and emergency medical services.
+VRT personnel are highly trained in all aspects of rescue and emergency medical services.
 The training received by the VRT members meets all the requirements of the Washington Administrative Code (WAC) for search teams.
-In addition, the training goes beyond search training and includes all aspects of mountain rescue, cave rescue, avalanche SAR, high angle rescue, crevasse rescue, etc.
+In fact, VRT training inlcudes all aspects of mountain rescue, cave rescue, avalanche search and rescue, high angle rescue, and crevasse rescue.

-Persons desiring to volunteer for the Volcano Rescue Team must be physically fit, determined by a physical agility test.
-While no prior mountaineering experience is necessary, it is helpful and preference is given to those applicants with outdoor experience and training.
-Regular monthly meetings on the first Monday of every month are required.
-In addition, monthly field and classroom training is scheduled for all members.
+Persons desiring to volunteer for the Volcano Rescue Team must be fit enough to pass the VRT physical ability test.
+While no prior mountaineering experience is necessary, it is helpful; preference is given to those applicants with outdoor experience and training.
+Attendance at the monthly meetings (the first Monday of every month) is required.
+In addition, monthly field and classroom training is provided for all members.